Fishing Tackle Guide – Rods, Reels, and Gear Explained

 Other Essential Gear

-• Fishing nets for landing fish
+• Fishing nets for landing fish without losing them at the bank

-• Tackle boxes for organizing gear
+• Tackle boxes for keeping everything organized and accessible

-• Line cutters for trimming and cutting lines
+• Line cutters for quick, clean cuts

 Maintenance